nzikak/nzikak/README.md

 <img src="https://res.cloudinary.com/brainiac/image/upload/v1666826909/github-cover-resised_jcnl1i.png" height="300" width="1200"/>

 ### About Me
-<h4 align="left">Hi there, I'm Nsikak, a creative mobile and cloud developer from Nigeria.
+<h5 align="left">Hi there.
+I'm Nsikak, a creative mobile and cloud developer from Nigeria.
 I love building user-friendly and reliable applications that solves users' problems and meets the needs of a business.
 I like to learn and work with new technologies and also explore new trends.
 I'm currently learning Node.Js and devops.
-We can have a chat about anything Flutter and Android related.</h4>
+We can have a chat about anything Flutter and Android related.</h5>

 <h3><p align="left">Connect with me</p></h3>